 This is something that comes up often when answering support questions for our customers.
-So I have written a neat little guide to help you translate your WordPress theme using the PO file provided with your theme.
+So I have written a neat little guide to help you translate your WordPress theme using the POT file provided with your theme.

 Tools you will need